 Others break free and carve out rewarding, flexible lives doing work they love - outside the cubicle.
 For example, Kris Reid was once a software engineer in the London Financial district.
 He chucked his career, founded Ardor SEO, grew it into a living breathing entity and then powered it by hiring others to join him as creative digital nomads.

 Today, Ardor employs a highly skilled roster of full-time digital nomads.
-We're always on the lookout for new talents to join our team, so check out our job openings if you're dreaming of breaking free.
+We're always on the lookout for new talents to join our team, so check out remote jobs at Ardor if you're dreaming of breaking free.

 How do digital nomads make money?

-Fortunately, there are a few agencies out there like Ardor SEO that offer full-time packages with fully remote working conditions.
-Thus, if you want to become a digital nomad, we suggest either starting with well-established clients of your own, or else joining an agency that can support your earning requirements.
+Fortunately, there are a few agencies out there like Ardor SEO that offer full-time remote job opportunities.
+Thus, if you want to become a digital nomad, we suggest either starting with well-established clients of your own, or else getting a job with an agency that can support your earning requirements.

 How to get a remote job with no experience